niclaurenti/niclaurenti.github.io/_pages/about.md

 Quantum Chromodynamics (QCD), since it is the dominant effect.

-However, if one wants to achieve a precision of the order of percent in the theory predictions, then the effects coming from the elecrtomagnetic interaction, i.e. Quantum Electrodynamics (QED), cannot be neglected.
+However, if one wants to achieve a precision of the order of percent in the theory predictions, then the effects coming from the electromagnetic interaction, i.e. Quantum Electrodynamics (QED), cannot be neglected.
 It follows that the proton's components aquire a new member: the photon!
 The photon PDF is somehow special: while the other PDFs cannot be computed but must be extracted from data, the photon can be computed with an approch called LuxQED method, see [arXiv:1607.04266 <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/1475703 "Inspire page"){: .btn--paper} and [arXiv:1708.01256 <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/1614486 "Inspire page"){: .btn--paper}, with an equation that links it to the electron-proton scattering predictions.